Going National

 Yet another refresh.

-Concepting began under the impression that this would just be another refresh.
-Hello, Operator 3.0, if you will.
+Concepting began under the impression that this would just be another reskin, just with a fresh coat of paint and some new assets in our pocket.
+A Hello, Operator 3.0, if you will.

 So we began tinkering.